Spherical Induced Ensembles with Symplectic Symmetry: Introduction and results

-\begin{itemize} \item[(a)] \textit{\textbf{At regular points in the limit of strong non-unitarity.}} (Cf. Figure~\ref{Fig_eigenvalues} (A).) \\ This means the case where the width of the droplet $S$ in \eqref{droplet} is of order $O(1)$, and the zooming point $p \in \R$ we look at the local statistics is away from the origin.
+In summary, we should distinguish the following three different regimes. \begin{itemize}\itemsep=0pt \item[(a)] \textit{At regular points in the limit of strong non-unitarity.} (Cf.\ Figure~\ref{Fig_eigenvalues}\,(a).)
+This means the case where the width of the droplet $S$ in \eqref{droplet} is of order $O(1)$, and the zooming point $p \in \R$ we look at the local statistics is away from the origin.
 To investigate this regime, we set the parameters as

-which in the Coulomb gas picture of the Appendix A corresponds to the external charges at the poles being proportional to $N$.
+which in the Coulomb gas picture of the Appendix~\ref{A1} corresponds to the external charges at the poles being proportional to $N$.
 Note that with this choice of the parameters, the inner and outer radii in \eqref{droplet} satisfy

-\item[(b)] \textit{\textbf{At regular points in the limit of weak non-unitarity.}} (Cf. Figure~\ref{Fig_eigenvalues} (B).) \\ This means the case where the droplet $S$ is close to the unit circle and its width is of order $O(1/N)$.
+\item[(b)] \textit{At regular points in the limit of weak non-unitarity.} (Cf.\ Figure~\ref{Fig_eigenvalues}\,(b).)
+This means the case where the droplet $S$ is close to the unit circle and its width is of order~$O(1/N)$.
 For this regime, we set

 This choice of parameters implies that we impose strong charges (proportional to $N^2$) both at the origin and the infinity which makes the droplet close to the unit circle.
 Indeed, one can see that